occiglot/occiglot/content/posts/llama-3-german-8b.md

 title: "New Set of German Language Models"
 author: "Manuel Brack"
 date: "2024-05-23"
-description: "In collaboration with DiscoResearch we release "
 tags: ["models", "annoucements"]
 ShowToc: false
 TocOpen: false
 ---
-# New Set of German Language Models

 In a joint effort with [DiscoResearch](https://huggingface.co/DiscoResearch) we release at set of new German language models, available on [huggingface]().
 All models are based on [Llama-3-8B](https://llama.meta.com/llama3/) and were continually pre-trained on 65B high-quality German tokens from